manoa-hunger-helper/manoa-hunger-helper.github.io/index.md

   * [View My Information](http://104.236.106.167/#/my-information)

-   Owner can see his information in this page, and admin and others can use information to contat with him
+   Vendor can also view his added information in this page.

   <img src="./images/OwnerInfo1.jpeg">